 God has some of them here and there.
 In the book of Revelation, God tells us about seven churches which existed about A.D.
 100. Revelation 2-3 describes these seven churches.
 Five of the churches are rebuked by God because they are willing to tolerate 1) false doctrine, 2) a lack of love for God, 3) sexual sins, and 4) spiritual laziness.
 There were only two churches which were good.
 Two out of seven!
 It is hard to find a God honoring, Bible teaching, godly pastor.
 Recently, a pastor said that God is more interested in our love than in our holiness.
 That is simply not true.
 One who loves God will pursue holiness.
 One wonders if he is struggling with sin in his own life.

 God has His men spread throughout the world preaching His Word.
 They may not be great speakers or be very charismatic.
 But He has His faithful men throughout the world preaching and teaching His Word.
-A series of previously answered questions may be of interest about when one should leave a church.
-There are several answering questions about pastors and their qualifications (Question 415 and Question 435).
-The other group of questions are about a sinning leader (Question 142, Question 143, Question 181, and Question 275).
+Two more questions will be helpful in determining when should a person leave a church and if you should leave a church.